The Binding of Matrimony

 Harry turned to the portrait and announced.
-"Luna Lovegood, I would like to introduce you to my Grandparents, Deyton, and Philomena Potter."
+"Luna Lovegood, I'd like to introduce you to my Grandparents, Deyton, and Philomena Potter."

 "Grandfather, Grandmother, I present your Grandniece, Luna Lovegood," Harry finished.

-"My dear, I have so been looking forward to meeting you," the image of Philomena spoke, as she clutched at Deyton's arm.
+"My dear, I've so been looking forward to meeting you," the image of Philomena spoke, as she clutched at Deyton's arm.

 There was a loud gulping sound, and Luna erupted in to tears.
 She turned and launched herself at Harry, wrapping her arms around his neck and burying her face in his shoulder.
 Ginny had to take a step to the side, but she caught Harry's eye and smiled.
 He looked startled, but he wrapped his arms around the trembling Luna and held her tight.

 After a second, Harry asked gently, "Luna, is there something wrong?"

 Luna sobbed loudly and her head shook slightly from side to side.